 Heather Caplan, RD

 I work as a registered dietitian and freelance writer in the Washington DC area.
-I’m also a certified running coach and have completed yoga teacher training.
+I’m a certified running coach and have completed yoga teacher training.
+I have a private practice for nutrition counseling, run coaching, and consulting.
+For a little something extra, I host the RD Real Talk podcast every week.
 Unrelated, but also true: I have a pup named Banana, have been known to commute from coast-to-coast, and drink iced coffee all year.

 I started my private practice in January 2017, a process I’ve shared on my blog to help fellow budding entrepreneurs navigate the early waters.
 (TBH, they’re not always smooth!)
 In February, I founded a nonprofit called the Lane 9 Project with Alexis Fairbanks and Samantha Strong.
 Lane 9 is a community for female runners who have or had an eating disorder, with a mission to raise awareness of the Female Athlete Triad.